GleyderC/crud-admin-generator/README.md

 Some suggestions for improvement could be:

  - Different form fields depending on data type.: datetime, time...
- - Create admin user with a login and logout page.
+ - Create admin user with a login and logout page. <-- In progress
  - Generate CRUD for tables with more than one primary key.
  - Any other useful functionality!